 Training children’s nurses at UCT is the cornerstone of our work.
-The team at CNDU offer real expertise as the largest specialist children’s nursing educator and academic team in Africa.
-UCT is currently the only South African university offering education in Critical Care Children’s nursing (one of only two providers in southern and eastern Africa) and the only provider of education leading to qualification as an Advanced Nurse Practitioner in paediatrics.
-We also provide a unique locally developed and context specific Afrocentric curriculum.
+The team at CNDU offer real expertise as the largest specialist children’s nursing educator team in Africa.
+UCT is the only institution on the continent offering training to paediatric nurses at Masters level to become Paediatric Advanced Practice Nurses.
+This is using a unique locally developed and context specific Afrocentric curriculum

-There are now approximately 4 000 children’s nurses in South Africa, Uganda, Zambia, Malawi and Kenya.
-The majority (8/10) are in South Africa.
+There are now approximately 4 000 children’s nurses in South Africa, Botswana, Ghana, Kenya, Malawi, Namibia, Tanzania, Uganda, and Zambia.
+The majority are in South Africa.
 Although this remains far short of the numbers needed, there is encouraging evidence that training activity has grown steadily since 2008 when the CNDU was established, with around 700 children’s nurses being produced through training across these countries every year.
 Nine new children’s nursing training programmes have been established since 2006.
 In addition, CNDU's research has shown that national governments in the countries that we partner with are prioritising child health and are committed to building the specialist nursing workforce.

 We believe that the best educational outcomes are achieved when there is a good match between what nurses are taught and the work they do in practice – a minimal theory-practice gap.
 With this in mind, we design our educational content in partnership with health service planners and employers, and in consideration of global and national health policies and programmes, and emerging evidence.
 This ensures that programmes are locally relevant, and informed by current child health profiles, systems and resources.